 II.
 Secondly, notice THE FEAST IN THE DIVINE PRESENCE.
 "They did eat and drink."
 That suggests in the singular juxtaposition of the two things, that the vision of God is consistent with, and consecrates, common enjoyment and everyday life.
 Even before that awful blaze these men sat down and fed, "eating their meal with gladness and singleness of heart," and finding no contradiction nor any profanity in the close juxtaposition of the meal and the vision.
 There is no false asceticism as the result of the Christian sight of God.
 It takes nothing out of life that ought to be in it.
 If we see God there is only one thing that we shall be ashamed to do in His presence, and that is to sin.
 For all the rest the vision of God blends sweetly and lovingly with common service and homely joys.
 It will interpret life.
 Nothing is small with such a background; nothing common-place when looked at in connection with Him.
 It will ennoble life; it will gladden life.
 But there is another thought here to which I must refer for a moment.
 That strange meal on the mountain was no doubt made on the sacrifices that had preceded, of which a part were peace-offerings.
-The ritual of that species of sacrifice partly consisted in a portion of the peace-offering, the same meaning that lies in the great feast of the new covenant, "This is My body; this is My blood."
+The ritual of that species of sacrifice partly consisted in a portion of the sacrifice being partaken of by the offerers.
+The same meaning lies in this meal on the mountain that lay in the sacrificial feast of the peace-offering, the same meaning that lies in the great feast of the new covenant, "This is My blood."
 God spreads in His presence a table, and the food on that table is the "Bread which came down from heaven that it might give life to the world."
 The vision of God and the feast on the mountain are equally provided and made possible by Christ our Passover, who was sacrificed for us.